aws-samples/amazon-managed-service-for-apache-flink-examples/python/S3Sink/README.md

 1. Make sure you have the destination bucket
 2. Create a Managed Flink application
 3. Modify the application IAM role to allow writing to the destination bucket
-4. Package the application: run `mvn package` from this directory
+4. Package the application: run `mvn clean package` from this directory
-5. Upload to an S3 bucket the zip file named `managed-flink-pyflink-windows-examples-1.0.0.zip` you find in the [`./target`](./target) subdirectory that was created when you run `mvn package`
+5. Upload to an S3 bucket the zip file that the previous creates in the [`./target`](./target) subdirectory
 6. Configure the Managed Flink application: set Application Code Location to the bucket and zip file you just uploaded
 7. Configure the Runtime Properties of the application, creating the Group ID, Keys and Values as defined in the [application_properties.json](./application_properties.json)
 8. Start the application